Albisourous/checkers/README.md

 # Checkers

-A simple Checkers game made using Java and Eclipse.
+A Checkers game made using Java and Eclipse.

 ## Background